colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

 3. **Gene Filtering**:
    - In the initial pre-processing step, genes with all-zero values were removed.
    - This filtering process resulted in a dataset containing 31,843 genes.
+ALSO WEAKLY EXPRESSED GENES WERE REMOVED!!
+IS THIS NUMBER A FINAL NUMBER OR ONLY AFTER ZERO-VALUE GENE REMOVAL?? -> IF IT IS ONLY ABOUT REMOVING THE ZERO-VALUES GENES, I WOULD NOT MENTION IT HERE, AS IT IS CONFUSING.
+YOU HAVE THE GENE FILTERING LATER ON.

 4. **Cell Filtering**:
    - To ensure data quality, several filters were applied to cells, cell types, genes, and samples.
+YOU ARE TALKING AXPLICITLY ABOUT THE CELL FILTERING HERE.
+WHY THIS SENTENSE ABOUT OTHER THREE TYPES OF FILTER?
+WHAT SENSE DOES IT MAKE HERE?
    - Cells with a library size between 1,100 and 30,000 reads were retained, and cells with greater than 500 expressed genes were kept.
-   - After this step, 57,420 cells remained in the dataset.
+   - After this step, 57,420 cells remained in the dataset. -> I LIKE THIS SENTENSE.
+IT IS VERY CLEAR.
+PLEASE USE THIS STYLE FOR THE OTHER FILTERS AS WELL.

-5. **Cell Type Classification and Filtering**:
+5. **Cell Type Filtering**:
-   - Cell subtypes were categorized into 11 larger classes, such as HSPC, monocytes, granulocytes, DC, erythrocytes, megakaryocytes, perivascular cells, lymP, B-cells, T-cells, and NK.
+   - Cell subtypes were categorized into 11 larger classes: HSPC, monocytes, granulocytes, DC, erythrocytes, megakaryocytes, perivascular cells, lymP, B-cells, T-cells, and NK.
+CELL RELABELLING CAN BE FOUND HERE (LINK TO THE CELL RELABELLING TABLE)
    - We merged mutation-bearing cells ("-like") and their healthy counterparts into the same cell type categories.
+ALL OTHER SENTENCES IN THIS SECTION ARE IN PASSIVE VIOCE -> DO THIS ONE IN THE PASSIVE VIOCE TOO.
+IN GENERAL, DON'T RANDOMLY SWITCH VIOCES IN THE TEXT.
+THINK FIRST WHAT SECTION SHOULD BE IN WHICH VOICE AND THEN STICK TO IT.
    - Cell types were considered well-represented if they had at least 5 cells in each sample and were captured in at least 12 samples.
-   - Some cell types (megakaryocytes, perivascular cells, and lymP cells) did not meet these criteria and were excluded from the analysis.
+Megakaryocytes, perivascular cells, and lymP cells did not meet these criteria and were excluded from the analysis.
    - As a result, 8 cell types and 56,662 total cells were retained in the dataset.

-6. **Gene Expression Filtering**:
+6. **Gene Filtering**:
    - To filter out weakly expressed genes, cell type pseudobulks were constructed by calculating the mean expression of a gene over the cells in an individual cell type of a sample.
    - Cumulative pseudobulk counts were calculated for each gene by summing up the expression over the pseudobulks where it was detected.
    - Genes with a cumulative pseudobulk count greater than 0.25 were retained.